vinod-amagi/amgdoc/artwork.md

 Episode|**No**|3x4|||**No**
 Default^*^|**Yes**|16x9|1920x1080|1920x1080|**Yes**

-^*^ Fall-back to be used to deliver for programs without images, usually representing the channel
+> ^*^ A fall-back image representing the channel will be used for programs without specific images.
+{.is-info}

 ## Tivo